If Trump loses in November, GOP may blame inflated concerns about noncitizen voting — like Pa. mail ballots in 2020

 GOP messaging on noncitizen voting is part of a broader push on immigration by Trump and his allies in the final weeks of the election — one that extends beyond the facts of illegal crossings at the southern border to unfounded claims that Democrats are working to get those migrants to vote and that Haitian immigrants are eating pets in Springfield, Ohio.

-“These mistruths, this disinformation, this anti-immigrant vitriol that has been pervasive for a year now … has had real world impacts on people,” said Jasmine Rivera, executive director of the Pennsylvania Immigration Coalition.
+“These mistruths, this disinformation, this anti-immigrant vitriol that has been pervasive for a year now … has had real-world impacts on people,” said Jasmine Rivera, executive director of the Pennsylvania Immigration Coalition.

 There is no evidence that undocumented immigrants or legal immigrants who are not yet citizens are voting in significant numbers in Pennsylvania or anywhere else in the country.

-A Brennan Center study of the 2016 election found that, of 23.5 million votes in 42 jurisdictions, only 30 votes were cast by suspected noncitizens — an infinitesimally small fraction highly unlikely to impact the result of any election.
+A Brennan Center study of the 2016 election found that, of 23.5 million votes in 42 jurisdictions, only 30 votes were cast by suspected noncitizens — an infinitesimally small fraction highly unlikely to affect the result of any election.

-And the claims aren’t new, Pennsylvania Secretary of State Al Schmidt noted that he’s heard versions of today’s noncitizen voting claims since 2012.
-States including Kansas and Arizona have sought to enact strict proof-of-citizenship laws to address the claims but those policies have threatened the status of thousands of legal voters in the process.
-Kansas’ law was struck down in federal court in 2018 while litigation on Arizona’s remains pending.
+And the claims aren’t new.
+Pennsylvania Secretary of State Al Schmidt noted that he’s heard versions of today’s noncitizen voting claims since 2012.
+States including Kansas and Arizona have sought to enact strict proof-of-citizenship laws to address the claims, but those policies have threatened the status of thousands of legal voters in the process.
+Kansas’ law was struck down in federal court in 2018, while litigation on Arizona’s remains pending.

-“It’s important to put it in context that this is something we’ve heard before, it’s coming up again and it can be sort of an easy way to introduce suspicion into the process, when in fact states have multiple systems in place to deter noncitizen voting,” said Amy Widestrom, executive director of the Pennsylvania League of Women Voters.
+“It’s important to put it in context that this is something we’ve heard before, it’s coming up again, and it can be sort of an easy way to introduce suspicion into the process, when in fact states have multiple systems in place to deter noncitizen voting,” said Amy Widestrom, executive director of the Pennsylvania League of Women Voters.

 Pennsylvania’s history with noncitizen voting